Anonymous conference key agreement in linear quantum networks: Acknowledgements

 \section{Acknowledgements}

 We thank Stefanie Barz, Jakob Budde, Lukas Rückle and Christopher Thalacker for fruitful discussions during our ongoing collaboration on experimentally implementing our protocol.
+We thank Federico Grasselli for carefully reading an early version of the manuscript and providing valuable feedback.
 J.~de Jong and A.~Pappa acknowledge support from the Emmy Noether DFG grant No.~418294583.
 F.~H.~acknowledges support from the German Academic Scholarship Foundation and J.~E.~from the BMBF (Q.Link.X and QR.X), J.~E.~and A.~P.~ also acknowledge support from the Einstein Research Unit on Quantum Devices, for which this is an inter-node project.